trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 [Have a look on the Variant type documentation](/smart-contracts/data-types/complex-data-types#variants)

-2. Write the poke function
+2. Write the poke function.
 The objective is to store every user/caller addresses poking the contract.
    Rewrite the storage, and add the caller address to the set of traces

 At line 1, replace the line with :